As with so many small enterprises…

 My French degree encouraged me to go buying in France where I often took my Morris Traveller after graduating.
 I became known as the Mad Englishman who bought gramophones and French dealers at times literally chased me down the streets of Clignancourt (Paris’s monster weekend antiques market) demanding that I come to see their stock.

 In 1976 I opened my first shop in Battersea ‘The Collector on Lavender Hill’ in partnership with the toy specialist Stuart Cropper.
-Despite its south-of-the-Thames location the shop became well known worldwide with many visitors from America and the Far East.
+Despite its south-of-the-Thames location the shop became known far and wide with many visitors from America and the Far East.
 1977 saw the Centenary of Edison’s invention of the phonograph which triggered fresh interest in the hobby.

 In 1981 Stuart and I moved to Gray’s Market off Oxford Street and rented separate units.